jbronssin/factorialrh-black/README.md

 Factorial RH Dark Theme
 ===========================
-For Chrome Only, small extension to transform your Factorial RH in a nice dark Theme
+For Chrome Only, small extension to transform your Factorial RH in a nice dark Theme.
+This repo is only if you want to contribute or fork it.

-Official link in Chrome Extension :
+Official link in Chrome Extension : https://chrome.google.com/webstore/detail/factorial-rh-black-dark-m/niaggnfehmbiedepganhpbmmccacbheh

 Installation
 ------------